Alaska Fisheries Science Center 2020 Groundfish Seminar Series - Sean Rohan

 A framework for simulating latitudinal catchability variation.

-In recent years, unprecedented warm conditions facilitated a rapid northward range expansion of subarctic fishes in the Bering and Chukchi Seas.
-Due to extreme latitudinal and seasonal variation in day length, these range shifts may change the visual environment where fisheries and fishery-independent surveys encounter subarctic fishes, which would affect catchability because vision plays a role in the capture process.
+In recent years, unprecedented warm conditions facilitated a rapid northward range expansion of subarctic fish in the Bering and Chukchi Seas.
+Due to extreme latitudinal and seasonal variation in day length, these range shifts may change the visual environment where fisheries and fishery-independent surveys encounter subarctic fish, which would affect catchability because vision plays a role in the capture process.
 In this talk, I will present a model to simulate the effects of latitudinal shifts on the catchability of bottom trawl fisheries and fishery-independent surveys.

 Webexmeeting number: 199 727 5307

 Or by phone: 1 (415) 527-5035 Access code: 199 727 5307